ABOUT HOLD ON TO YOUR BUTT

 WHAT MAKES A RESTAURANT OCEAN FRIENDLY?

-Restaurants participating in the OFR Campaign MUST follow these three criteria:
+Restaurants participating in the OFR Program MUST follow these three criteria:

 And choose a minimum of three of these criteria as well:

-1. Plastic straws are provided only upon request and/or paper or metal straws are provided
+4. Plastic straws are provided only upon request.

-5. Disposable utensils for takeout food are provided only upon request
+5. Only reusable tableware is used for onsite dining and utensils for to-go food are provided only upon request.

-7. The establishment is already a Clean Bay Certified or Santa Monica Green Business
+11. The restaurant is Clean Bay Eats Certified or a Santa Monica Green Business.

 WHAT CAN YOU DO WHEN YOU EAT OUT?